bitrise-io/devcenter/_articles/reviews/debugging-your-build-locally.md

 * do a full clean git clone of your project's online repository
 * run the build on your machine with the Bitrise CLI

-This helps to eliminate, among other things, a very common issue: that uncommitted or gitignored files are in your working directory but they haven't been committed into your git repository online and therefore they are not available when Bitrise clones the repository for running the build.
+This helps to eliminate, among other things, a very common issue: that uncommitted or "gitignored" files are in your working directory but they haven't been committed into your git repository online and therefore they are not available when Bitrise clones the repository for running the build.
 Other possible issues include:

 * code signing files are present on your local machine but not uploaded to Bitrise
 * a difference in the version of the tool(s) used for the build

 ## Testing with a full clean git clone